Los Angeles Gladiators: Team identity

 On November 2, 2017, the Los Angeles Gladiators brand was officially unveiled.
 The name and logo, a roaring lion head in a battle-hardened shield, were selected in spirit of the original superstars of sports and entertainment (as well as the Los Angeles Memorial Coliseum), the gladiators of ancient Rome, whose ferocity and "willingness to make the ultimate sacrifice captured the hearts of millions of people of all backgrounds for centuries".
-Continuing with the gladiator theme, the team colors were announced as purple and white, inspired from the royal colors of the Roman emperors that the gladiators fought for.
+Continuing the gladiator theme, the team colors were announced as purple and white, inspired by the royal colors of the Roman emperors that the gladiators fought for.
 In addition, the written logo was revealed with a contrasting color used intentionally for the connected letters L and A in "Gladiators", to highlight the Los Angeles location of the team.

-As an addition to their branding, the Gladiators began using the slogan "shields up" on social media, possibly a reference to the frequent use of shields by the ancient Roman gladiators as a means of defense.
+As part of their branding, the Gladiators began using the slogan "shields up" on social media, possibly a reference to the ancient Roman gladiators' frequent use of shields for defense.
 As a result, fans of the team have often chanted "Shields up" during the team's matches.
 When asked what the slogan meant to him in an interview, head coach David "Dpei" Pei stated, "It's kind of like defending your team, like being there for your team … I think that's what kind of epitomizes the Gladiators' saying 'shields up.'"

 Zayde Wølf's song "Gladiator" was used by the team during their last entrance of the 2018 playoffs.
-The song became popular with the team's fans, and since then it has been used by the team for almost every single one of their entrances at the arena.
+The song became popular with the team's fans, and since then, it has been used by the team for almost every single one of their entrances at the arena.